basicmi/AI-Chip/README.md

 ## Bitmain（比特大陆）
 Bitcoin Mining Giant [Bitmain](https://www.bitmain.com/) is developing processors for both training and inference tasks.
+> [Bitmain’s newest product, the Sophon, may or may not take over deep learning](https://qz.com/1053799/chinas-bitmain-dominates-bitcoin-mining-now-it-wants-to-cash-in-on-artificial-intelligence/).
+But by giving it such a name Zhan and his Bitmain co-founder, Jihan Wu, have signaled to the world their intentions.
+The Sophon unit will include Bitmain’s first piece of bespoke silicon for a revolutionary AI technology.
+If things go to plan, thousands of Bitmain Sophon units soon could be training neural networks in vast data centers around the world.

 ## Wave Computing
 Wave’s Compute Appliance is capable to run TensorFlow at 2.9 PetaOPS/sec on their 3RU appliance.
 Wave refers to their processors at DPUs and an appliance has 16 DPUs.
 Wave uses processing elements it calls Coarse Grained Reconfigurable Arrays (CGRAs).
 It is unclear what bit width the 2.9 PetaOPS/s is referring to.
 Some details can be fund in their  [white paper](http://wavecomp.ai/technology/).